open-telemetry/opentelemetry-cpp/docs/prometheus-exporter-design.md

 ## Classes Design
-In Prometheus Exporter, we plan to have five classes. `MetricsExporter` is an interface that determines the basic behaviors for an exporter. `ReturnCodes` is a class that enumerates all possible status codes of the `export()` function in the MetricsExporter. `PrometheusExporter` is an implementation of `MetricsExporter` interface in the context of Prometheus. `PrometheusCollector` class is where the export job is done.
-When a Prometheus pull request comes, it collects all metric data from the exporter, translate the data to Prometheus data structure, and serve the data.
+In Prometheus Exporter, we plan to have five classes. `MetricsExporter` is an interface that determines the basic behaviors for an exporter. `ReturnCodes` is a class that enumerates all possible status codes of the `export()` function in the `MetricsExporter`. `PrometheusExporter` is an implementation of `MetricsExporter` interface in the context of Prometheus. `PrometheusCollector` class is where the export job is done.
+When a Prometheus pull request comes, it collects all metric data from the exporter, translates the data to Prometheus data structure, and serves the data.
 In order to make the `PrometheusCollector` class clean, we have another class called
 `PrometheusExporterUtils` that contains all helper methods required by `PrometheusCollector`.

 Here we include a UML class diagram inside the exporter to show the dependencies among the classes.